YPares/porcupine/docs/index.md

 $ my-exe --log-format json
 ```

-In any case, any executable using `porcupine` will output a log whose verbosity
+In any case, any executable using Porcupine will output a log whose verbosity
 can be controlled with `-q`/`-v` (increase/decrease the minimal severity level
 that will be displayed, default being Notice).
 The `-c` (or `--context-verb`)
 parameter controls the amount of context that will be displayed per item logged,